 Work-from-home means organizations can fill their candidate pipelines with talent from all over the country, as digital communication tools such as Zoom and Teams will take the place of the traditional conference room.

-Everything from interviewing candidates to hiring to onboarding will change in 2021 as companies learn to master the utilization of these digital tools.
+Everything from interviewing candidates to hiring to onboarding will change as companies learn to master the utilization of these digital tools.

 We could also see human resource departments incorporate creativity and interactive elements to virtual interviews, all to separate themselves as employers of choice and drive an improved experience for the job seeker.